MylesTrimble/LSE_DA201_Assignment/README.md

 -------------------------

-** The Video Presentation file was too large to upload to repository, so will be uploaded via Canvas.
+** The Video Presentation file was too large to upload to repository, so will be uploaded via Canvas.**

+**The other files were also uploaded via Canvas**